Why do some people assume that when an overweight woman works out, it’s ONLY because she wants to lose weight?

 She generously preaches the virtues of loving your body no matter how overweight and to stop worrying about what the scale says, how big your waist is, cellulite, etc.

 So I guess this is vexing, then, to her followers who watch her exercise videos.
 They automatically assume that the only reason this fat young woman exercises is to lose weight.

 I am stunned, and worried, over such limited thinking.

-When I was a personal trainer I had clients who were not overweight but just wanted a kickass workout program.
+I had many clients who were not overweight but just wanted a kickass workout program.